chaaz/versio/docs/signing.md

 to sign data with your keys.

-Handling a prompt may not always be a feasible solution: you might be running Versio in an automated CI/CD pipeline which can't stop to answer type in a value, or as part of a script which doesn't have the capacity to display or read from prompts.
-Or, you might just not like have the constant interruption of being asked for a password.
+Handling a prompt may not always be a feasible solution: you might be running Versio in an automated CI/CD pipeline which can't stop to type in a value, or as part of a script which doesn't have the capacity to display or read from prompts.
+Or, you might just not like the constant interruption of being asked for a password.

 There are some solutions to this problem: